hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 5/README.md

 ## Phase 4 – Caravel GLS Verification

 The same gate-level netlist was then verified using the complete Caravel test suite.
 No changes were made to the testbenches, allowing the synthesized design to be validated in the same environment that was used for RTL verification.

+The complete GLS results for the individual caravel block verification is available in **caravel_gls_results.md**.

 ### Caravel GLS Result Table